rivue/Gamified-Study-Tool/README.md

                 10) fix weird verify thing - success is giving erro rmessage
                         - fix the KeyError: 'User' object has no attribute 'libraries'
                 14) fix null thing
+                15) add padding at the botton of library creator screen between library browser and the rest of the bottom of the page

             - ⭐️ third idea) for course owner, add an "edit" button and "delete / trash can" button when you hover over the course or click it or something, maybe add an "edit mode" in the main bar thing I'm going to add?
         - ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)